Mandates

 2021 Effective mandates

-California Senate Bill (SB) 260 requires Blue Shield of California to annually notify enrollees with individual or group health care coverage that if the enrollee ceases to be enrolled in coverage, Blue Shield will provide information, including the enrollee’s name, address, and other contact information to Covered California so that the enrollee may obtain other coverage.
+California Senate Bill (SB) 260 requires Blue Shield of California to annually notify enrollees with individual or group health care coverage that if the enrollee ceases to be enrolled in coverage, for any reason, Blue Shield will provide information, including the enrollee’s name, address, and other contact information to Covered California so that the enrollee may obtain other coverage.
 Enrollees may opt out of this transfer of information to Covered California.
+Opt out is only required once and can be changed at any time.

 Blue Shield sends members this annual notification for existing members in Q1 annually and upon new member enrollment.